What is Urinary incontinence?

 - Sling procedures- Strips of your body’s tissue, synthetic material or mesh are used to create a pelvic sling around your urethra and the area of thickened muscle where the bladder connects to the urethra (bladder neck).
 The sling helps keep the urethra closed, especially when you cough or sneeze.
 This procedure is used to treat stress incontinence.

 - Bladder neck suspension- This procedure is designed to provide support to your urethra and bladder neck — an area of thickened muscle where the bladder connects to the urethra.
-It involves an abdominal incision, so it’s done during general or spinal anesthesia.
+It involves an abdominal incision, so it’s done during general or spinal anaesthesia.

 - Prolapse surgery- In women with mixed incontinence and pelvic organ prolapse, surgery may include a combination of a sling procedure and prolapse surgery.